ebarkie/aprs/USAGE.md

 ```go
 func (f Frame) String() (frame string)
 ```
-String returns the Frame as a string.
-This is suitable for sending to APRS-IS.
+String returns the Frame as a TNC2 formatted string.
+This is suitable for sending to APRS-IS servers.

 #### type Path